American woman wearing The Azure Veil Pre-Draped Saree by ZIVAARA Studio at an Indian wedding

 Tips for Non-Indian Guests

 You don't have to wear Indian clothing — but it's warmly welcomed and deeply appreciated.
-If you choose to wear Indian ethnic wear, here's how to do it respectfully:
+If you choose to wear Indian ethnic wear, embrace color, cover your shoulders for religious ceremonies, and remove shoes when entering the mandap area.

 Frequently Asked Questions

-What shoes should I wear to an Indian wedding?
+What should I wear as a non-Indian guest to an Indian wedding?

 Back to blog